dexie/dexie-website/docs/dexie-react-hooks/useLiveQuery().md

 * Don't call asynchronic API:s from it except Dexie's APIs.
 * If you really need to call other async API's (such as fetch() or webCrypto), wrap the returned promise through `Promise.resolve()`.
 There's an example later in this page on how to do that.

+# Safari Support

+Safari 15.3 and older does not support [BroadcastChannel](https://caniuse.com/broadcastchannel) requied to make useLiveQuery() react to changes written from Web Workers.
+However, it will react to changes performed in a Service Worker.
+There are two small snippets that you can use to make it work with Web Workers also for older Safari browsers, see [Dexie.on.storagemutated#supporting-safari-153-and-below](/docs/Dexie/Dexie.on.storagemutated#supporting-safari-153-and-below).

 # Simple Example